Engineer's degree: Finland

 In Finnish, the engineer's degree is called diplomi-insinööri and abbreviated dipl.ins., DI or M.Sc.(Tech.).
 It is possible to obtain after five years of studying or even faster, but the average is around six years.
 Under the Bologna process, this is split into two parts, the first being one where the students can get the intermediate tekniikan kandidaatti (B.Sc.(Tech.)) degree.

 The degree of insinööri (AMK) is a bachelor's degree from a Finnish University of Applied Sciences (ammattikorkeakoulu), similar to a German Fachhochschule, but it is not interchangeable with the academic tekniikan kandidaatti.

 Due to the Bologna process, a new master's degree called Insinööri (ylempi AMK) or Master of Engineering has been introduced.
 It carries a requirement of two years of work experience after the degree of insinööri (AMK) and further studies.

-France, Morocco, Tunisia, and Algeria
+France

-In France, Morocco, Tunisia, and Algeria there are two main ways to become an engineer:
+In France, the main way to become an engineer is :